owodolab/py-graspi/README.md

 python myceliumTest.py images/mycelium.png 0.25
 ```
 8. This creates a turncated version of the mycelium image (for runtime purposes) and outputs two graphs, first one is a white only vertex graph and the second one is a black only vertex version.

+## Mycelium Filtered Vertices Interactivity
+1. Follow these steps to run through different interactive features after running the myceliumTest.py file
+2. On the bottom left of the window, there will be some built-in mathplotlib tools in the following order: "Reset Home Button," "Undo," "Redo," "Drag and Pull Move Mode," "Zoom in Mode," "Configuration Settings," and "Save File."
+3. The Reset Home Button, when clicked, will take you to the center of the graph no matter where you are.
+You may need to zoom out a couple of times, but if you do, you will resort back to the original graph visualization (not accounting for rotations).
+4. We will not use these Redo/Undo buttons since they only work with the mathplotlib built-in functionalities and not my built-in ones so they may cause confusion.
+5. The Drag and Pull Mode Button, when clicked, allows the user to hold a click on the graph and move around as desired.
+Make sure you are able to move around easily.
+6. The Zoom In Mode will make it so you can crop out a rectangular area and it will automatically zoom into this area.
+This is helpful for easier massive zooms and can be used with the built-in zoom in/out buttons.
+Make sure you can zoom in with this functionality.
+7. The Configuration Settings will open up a window with sliders.
+These sliders will change the border of the graph and get rid of white space around the graph.
+Play with the sliders to make sure you are able to change the border fo the graph visualization.
+(The bottom two sliders do not affect our graph visualization in any way, recommend not to mess with these).
+8. If you wish to reset the configurations there is a "reset" button on the bottom right of this new pop up window, click this and confirm that all the settings are back to how they were originally.
+9. Lastly, the Save File button works just as any other save file button.
+This allows to save the the graph visualization into your computer files.